A Brief Overview On The Scandinavian Folklore And The Norse Mythology

 With respect to the usage of the word ‘folklore’ in Scandinavia, it must be mentioned that the term is not preferred within an academic context.
 Much more accurately, ‘Folketro’ (literally meaning ‘folklore’ in Norwegian) or ‘Folkesagn’ (i.e. ‘fairytales/folktales’ in Danish) are used in order to replace ‘folklore’ in academic circles.

-In stark contrast, while common speech is concerned, ‘den Gamle Tro’ (i.e. ‘the old faith’ in Danish) denotes ‘folklore’.
+In stark contrast, while common speech is concerned, ‘den Gamle Tro’ (i.e. ‘the old belief’ in Danish) denotes ‘folklore’.
 Folklore is often regarded as being part of mythology, and this is clearly the case in Scandinavia as well.
 Technically, while folklore represents low-mythology, the high-mythology is properly emblematised by the Norse mythology.

 To clarify the discrepancies, belief in old gods still exists in Scandinavian folklore, however it is not in the same form as in the Norse mythology.
 The most referenced deities that also appear in the Nordic folklore are Odin (who is believed to lead the ‘Wild Hunt‘), Thor (who is believed to fight against trolls using his thunders), Ullr (the Norse god of skiing), and Hœnir (the Æsir god who is mentioned to have helped Odin create mankind).
 Occasionally, the trickster god Loki (known also for being the brother of Thor) and Freyja (the Norse goddess of beauty, fertility, and love) appear described in various folktales as well.

 A variety of mythical creatures are mentioned in the Nordic folktales.
 Among these, the most noteworthy ones to be described are the dwarves, the trolls, the elves, the hulder, the nokken, the mare (or ‘nightmare’), the fossegrimen, the draugen, and invisible creatures.
 For a list comprising 10 mythical beings from the Nordic folklore please see this article.

 Documentation sources and external links: